-Alternatively, a direct bony invasion is seen in ~30% (range 11-50%) of cases, with aggressive bone features (permeative, geographic, or moth-eaten appearances) 4.
+Alternatively, direct bony invasion is seen in ~30% (range 11-50%) of cases, with aggressive bone features (permeative, geographic, or moth-eaten appearances) 4.

 Non-specific findings, with a heterogeneous predominantly hypoechoic mass.

 CT is non-specific, similar to ultrasound.
 It appears as a soft tissue mass of heterogeneous density and enhancement.
-CT is, of course, more sensitive to calcifications that either radiographs or MRI.
+CT is, of course, more sensitive to calcifications than either radiographs or MRI.

 MRI is the modality of choice to stage the tumour locally, although again imaging findings are not pathognomonic.
 The mass is usually large and variably well-defined (smaller lesions tend to be better circumscribed).

 - iso- (slightly hyper-) intense to muscle

 - mostly hyperintense

 - due to the high tendency of lesions to bleed, there might be areas of fluid-fluid levels known as "bowl of grapes" are seen in up to 10-25% of cases

 - enhancement is usually prominent and can be diffuse (40%) heterogeneous (40%) or peripheral (20%) 1

 On bone scan, synovial sarcomas typically have heterogeneously increased dynamic and blood pool uptake, with some increase in delayed images, but usually less intense.